Maria Monks Gillespie

 About Me

-I am currently an Assistant Professor in Mathematics at Colorado State University.
+I am an Associate Professor in Mathematics at Colorado State University, having received tenure in 2025.
 I received my Ph.D. from UC Berkeley, advised by Mark Haiman, who in turn studied with Rota (quoted above).
 I also previously studied as an NSF and Krener Postdoctoral Fellow with Anne Schilling at UC Davis.

 As an illustration of my area of research, as well as a directory for this website, the menu at the upper left is a Young tableau.
 Feel free to conjugate it any time you wish.
 Included in the Young tableau menu is the CSU Putnam club website, my math blog, and the home page for the Open Educational Resources project on combinatorics materials that I am involved in.